 To allow long-running jobs that generate output files to finish, kernel activity will prevent auto-pause, even if the browser is inactive for 30 minutes.

-To protect from out of control costs associated with executing an operation that unintentionally keeps the kernel active, autopause will pause the cloud environment runtime - even if the kernel is active - after 24 hours.
+To protect from out of control costs associated with executing an operation that unintentionally keeps the kernel active, autopause will pause the cloud environment - even if the kernel is active - after 24 hours.

 Warning about accessing analysis output generated when the browser is inactive